konradmal/Algorithms/README.md

 ## Contents

-The algorithms in this repository are organized into two separate files: one in Python (`.py`) and another in C++ (`.cpp`).
-Each file contains a collection of algorithms, ensuring modularity and ease of access.
+The algorithms in this repository are organized into two separate folders: one for CPP algorithms and another for Python algorithms.
+Each folder contains individual files, each file housing the implementation of a specific algorithm, ensuring modularity and ease of access.

 ## How to Use